Everything You Need to Know About International Polar Bear Day

 This holiday is organized by “Polar bear international”, an organization that was founded in 1994.
 The holiday was first officially recognized in 2011, and since then, this organization is trying to educate the people and the world about how can we help polar bears not to go extinct.
 Global warming has a grave impact on polar bears and their natural habitat and thus decreasing their numbers.

-Polar bears are at great risk because of the global warming and the devastating decrease of ice which they need in order to survive.
+Polar bears are at great risk because of global warming and the devastating decrease of ice that they need in order to survive.
 Polar bears spend their summers on the ice, hunting for fish and seals in order to feed themselves.
 Over the past decades, sea ice has shrunk alarmingly and the polar bear population has been dramatically affected.

 The simplest way is to do our part in conserving the environment by decreasing the amounts of carbon gas that we emit by turning down the heating and use our cars less for a start.

 The WWF offers a “cute” way to be part of the change by “adopting” a polar bear and thus help raise funds for important research that will benefit them.

-– their habitat is from Labrador to Yukon, and from Ellesmere Island to James Bay
+- Most polar bears are from Canada.
+Their habitat is from Labrador to Yukon, and from Ellesmere Island to James Bay.

-5.)
-Polar bears are astonishing swimmers!
+- Polar bears are astonishing swimmers!
 They use their fat as floating device and their giant paws as paddles.

-6.)
-Polar bears have under-fur that is very thick and the amazing ability to store fat in order to keep them warm.
+- Polar bears have under-fur that is very thick and the amazing ability to store fat in order to keep them warm.

-8.)
-The fur is white, the skin is black and the tongue is blue!
+- The fur is white, the skin is black and the tongue is blue!

-9.)
-Polar bears have 42 horrifying razor-sharp teeth!
+- Polar bears have 42 horrifying razor-sharp teeth!